Type of Lenders

 Asteria also hopes to expand its loan offerings to include car loans and business loans.

 Robocash is also one of the country’s leading online cash loan platforms.

-Robocash is also licensed by the SEC and provides online and in-office loaning services to cater to every Filipino in need of a loan.
+Robocash is also licensed by the SEC and provides online and in-office loaning services to cater to every Filipino needing a loan.

-Robocash offers loans with a maximum amount of Php 25,000 (for returning borrowers) and a maximum of Php 10,000 for first-time borrowers.
+Robocash offers loans with a maximum amount of ₱25,000 (for repeat borrowers) and a maximum of ₱10,000 for first-time borrowers.
 They also offer a flexible repayment schedule of up to three to six months at an interest rate of 11.9% per month.

-Tala targets a specific demographic of phone users—those with Android phones who can loan via the Tala app, one of the best loan apps in the Philippines, available at Google Play Store.
+Tala targets a specific demographic of phone users—specifically Android phones who can loan via the Tala app, one of the best loan apps in the Philippines, available on Google Play Store.

-Tala allows online loans of up to Php 15,000; applicants must simply have an Android phone and submit a picture of a valid ID upon application.
+Tala allows online loans of up to ₱15,000, and applicants must have an Android phone and submit a picture of a valid ID upon application.